Life Skills Parenting & Education Program

-New Beginnings’ Life Skills Parenting and Education Program teaches critical hands-on parenting skills, mindfulness strategies, and overall life skills to more than 100 low-income families each year who need practical tools to establish and maintain stability in their home environments.
-For more than ten years, this program has been offered at no cost through community centers and non-profit organizations that serve at risk youth and low-income families.
+New Beginnings’ Life Skills Parenting & Education Program teaches critical hands-on parenting skills, mindfulness strategies, and overall life skills to more than 100 low-income families each year who need practical tools to establish and maintain stability in their home environments.
+In existence for nearly 20 years, this program has been offered at no cost through community centers and non-profit organizations that serve young parents, at-risk youth, and low-income families.
 New Beginnings also support program participants with wraparound services ranging from individual counseling, housing and financial assistance, and guided access to community resources.

 Tel.
 805.963.7777 ext.
 132